 - Musculoskeletal sonography may be useful in children.

-The diffuse and uncertain nature of this condition makes the application of RCTs very difficult.
+The diffuse and uncertain nature of this condition makes the application of randomised controlled trials (RCTs) very difficult.
 Because of this, the evidence base supporting the use of any treatment other than some specific surgical options is limited.

 - Conservative management is generally considered first-line (but see early surgical intervention, below).
 In cases where postural deviations contribute substantially to compression of the thoracic outlet, rehabilitation helps to decompress the outlet.
 This includes graded restoration of scapular control at rest and through movement.
 Humeral head control, isolated strengthening of weak shoulder muscles, taping and other manual therapy techniques are other adjunctive approaches.